Isn’t Forgiveness Condoning Something Horrible?40 comments

 Not forgiving keeps you pinned to the ground with the offender’s foot on your chest.
 Not forgiving is like allowing him or her the win.
 You imprison yourself, not them.

 Forgiveness doesn’t mean you are not worthy.
-It is the opposite, actually.
-It means you are worth more than what happened to you.
-It means you are worthy of respecting yourself.
-It means you are worthy of happiness.
+It is the opposite, actually, it means you are worth more than what happened to you.
+It means you are worthy of respecting yourself and it means you are worthy of happiness.
 Forgiveness means that you will no longer let that incident define you.

 It never means that which the other did was OK by you.
 It barely has to do with the other person.
 Forgiveness is about you and for you.
 It just means seeing who you are.
 That’s all.
 It means seeing who you are without your view being clouded with fear and guilt.